onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 #### Recap

 This process is cumbersome and requires multiple transactions, each of which could fail.
-Given the intent of the process
-- minting an NFT - if this were a case where the NFT was a limited edition or time-sensitive, you'd be left with WFLOW wrapped and approved for transfer, but no NFT and would need to manually unwind the process.
+Given the intent of the process - minting an NFT - if this were a case where the NFT was a limited edition or time-sensitive, you'd be left with WFLOW wrapped and approved for transfer, but no NFT and would need to manually unwind the process.

 Or you could just use Cadence to batch these transactions and revert everything if the mint fails.
 Let's do that.

 ### Using Flow Wallet

-Before diving into the how, let's execute the batched version of everything we just did using Flow Wallet.
+Before diving into the "how", let's execute the batched version of everything we just did using Flow Wallet.
 This will give you a sense of the power of Cadence and the Flow blockchain.

 The transaction below, like all Cadence transactions, is scripted, allowing us to execute a series of actions.
 It may